brandonhilkert/so_meta/README.md

-# SoMeta
+# So Meta

-TODO: Write a gem description
+So Meta is a gem to simply manage meta content (title, description, canonical url, etc.) from within a Rails application

 ## Installation